Characterisations of Sobolev spaces and constant functions over metric spaces: How to recognise constants

 \section{How to recognise constants}

-With the macroscopic Poincar\'e inequality in our toolbox, we are in a position to give a relatively quick proof of the characterisation of constants via Besov-type conditions as in \eqref{eq:constX}, and indeed the following slightly stronger version:
+With the macroscopic Poincar\'e inequality in our toolbox, we are in a position to give a relatively quick proof of the characterisation of constants via Besov-type conditions as in Theorem \ref{thm:const-intro}.
+We have the following slightly stronger version of case \eqref{it:B1dd=const} of the said theorem: